bobbylkchao/listlist/api/README.md

 4. Run `node createToken.js` to generate a token secret.
 (JUST ONCE), then copy and parse token secret from command line to .env file.
 (JUST DO ONCE)
 5. In this project, i am using AWS S3 as cloud storage service, modify `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_REGION`, `AWS_S3_BUCKET` in `.env` file.
 (JUST DO ONCE)
 6. In this project, i am using Google Geocode to get geo infos, modify `GOOGLE_MAP_GEOCODE_KEY` in `.env` file.
 (JUST DO ONCE)
+7. Modify `CORS_DOMAINS` configuation in `.env` file to configure Cross-Origin Request Domain whitelist, if necessary.
-7. Run `npm i` to install dependencies.
+8. Run `npm i` to install dependencies.
-8. Run `node index.js` to start graphQL.
+9. Run `node index.js` to start graphQL.
-9. Visit `http://localhost:4000` in your browser.
+10. Visit `http://localhost:4000` in your browser.

 ## Folder description